Markus Kemmelmeier, Ph.D.

 us.
 This gets me often into issues of political communication.

-Kemmelmeier, M., Jambor, E., & Letner, J. (in press).
+Kemmelmeier, M., Jambor, E., & Letner, J. (2006.
 Individualism and good works: Cultural variation in giving and volunteering across the United States.
 Journal of Cross-Cultural Psychology.

-Kemmelmeier, M. (in press).
+Kemmelmeier, M. (2005).
 The effects of race and social dominance orientation in simulated juror decision making.
 Journal of Applied Social Psychology.

 Hilton, D. J., Kemmelmeier, M., & Bonnefon, J.-F. (2005).
 Putting ifs to work: Goal-based relevance in conditional directives.
 Journal of Experimental Psychology: General.